The location where Paola Illera's body was found

 Shortly afterwards, a tipster contacted the authorities and told them about a man named "Ace".

-He is found guilty of Paola Illera's murder
+Kee is found guilty of Paola Illera's murder

 Although he attempted to spin a far-fetched conspiracy theory about how he had been framed, the jury didn't fall for it.

-However, at his sentencing, he broke down and cried that he was "Sorry."
+On December 16th, 2000, he was found guilty on all charges.
+Kee started shouting expletives at the court when the verdict was announced.
+However, at his sentencing, he broke down and cried that he was "sorry."
 He also refused to look at the victims' families.

 "I hope that you experience what it is like to not be able to sleep, to eat, to walk, to breathe, to not have a moment of peace, thinking of my daughter's suffering at the time of her death.
 I will never learn to live without my daughter, who I brought to this country in search of the American dream."